Student Loans and Higher Education

 Does the six-month suspension of payments and waiver of interest apply to borrowers who have federally guaranteed but commercially held loans through the FFEL and Perkins Loan Programs

-No. The suspension only applies to all Direct Loans and FFEL loans held by the Department of Education (which is about 25% of the FFEL portfolio).
+No. The suspension only applies to all Direct Loans and FFEL loans held by the Department of Education.

 Does the sixty-month protection from involuntary collections apply to these FFEL and Perkins borrowers?